Aemrox/aemrox.github.io/source/_posts/2015-12-08-the-wonderful-world-of-regex.markdown

 categories: "Flatiron School"
 ---

-While working on my last project, our main goal was solving one very difficult problem!!!!!!!!!!
+While working on my last project, our main goal was solving one very difficult problem.

 While ingesting around 1,000 articles a day, we needed to add some semblance of location data to each one of those articles.
 When we first launched, this was done by me.
 Manually.
 All.
 Goddamn.
 Day.